Illinois Workers’ Compensation Case Worth and Settlement Guide

 How are settlements approved?

 Workers’ compensation insurance in Illinois is a “no-fault” system, meaning that the injured worker should receive coverage regardless of who caused the injury.
 When a worker reports the injury, they will receive coverage for their medical bills and a percentage of their lost income.
 Usually, these injuries are relatively minor, and there is not much dispute between the injury victim and the employer or insurer.

 Most cases are settled by the insurance carrier with no dispute.
 However, if there is a dispute between the injured worker and the employer or insurance carrier, there may be a need for a workers’ compensation hearing.
-An injury attorney can help you with these situations and, in most cases, settle before a hearing occurs.
+A Chicago personal injury attorney can help you with these situations and, in most cases, settle before a hearing occurs.

 Our Illinois workers’ compensation lawyers are immersed in workers comp matters every day and have a sound understanding of not only the law but the system as well.
 We encourage you to reach out and consult with our team at Horwitz, Horwitz & Associates if you have a work injury.
 Let our family, help yours!